aschinchon/the-mondrianomies/README.md

 You will need to install the following packages (if you don't have them already):

 ```
-install.packages("dplyr")
-install.packages("ggplot2")
-install.packages("deldir")
+install.packages("gsubfn")
+install.packages("tidyverse")
 ```

 ## More info

-The code is simple and is implemented in R. Mathematics behind are also simple and involve basic trigonometry and Voronoi tesselations.
+The code is simple and is implemented in R.

-A complete explanation of the experiment can be found [at fronkonstin](https://fronkonstin.com/2018/02/14/mandalas/)
+A complete explanation of the experiment can be found [at fronkonstin](https://fronkonstin.com/2022/03/24/the-mondrianomies/)

 ## Authors